evkx/evkx.github.io/content/models/mg/zs/ZS_EV_Standard_Range/_index.md

 ## Interior

 You can choose between different types of seat materials and interior styling.
 You can choose between several interior designs.

+### Seats

-The seat layout is the traditional five seats with two in front and three in the rear.
+The MG ZS EV Standard Range accommodates five passengers with two seats in the front and a three-seat bench in the rear.

-### First row seats
+#### First row seats

-Only one front seat type is available in the MG ZS EV Standard Range.
+The MG ZS EV Standard Range offers a single type of front seat.

 The following functionalities are available on the **standard** seat.